Oasis Leisure Centre: Closure and planned reopening

 It was announced on 18 November 2020 that the leisure centre would be permanently closed, as a result of the COVID-19 pandemic.

 In May 2021 the Twentieth Century Society placed the site on its 'Top 10 Buildings at Risk of Demolition' list.

 In December 2021, part of the building was given Grade II listed status.
 The domed swimming pool and the earthen bank were included in the listing, while the sports hall, waterslides, launch tower and splash pool, the linking entrance block and the service structures attached to the south side were not.
 Historic England stated that the leisure pool, the fourth of its type to be built in England, was the earliest one surviving.

 In April 2023, Swindon Borough Council and the leaseholder, Seven Capital, said that they hoped the venue would reopen in January 2026, a date chosen to coincide with its 50th anniversary of the grand opening.

 Local group Save Oasis Swindon have worked with the Twentieth Century Society on a campaign to get listed status for the building, describing the centre as "iconic".
 In February 2024, the group held a protest to save the venue's sports hall, which had not been included in the Grade II listed status.

 In May 2024, it was reported that Seven Capital were expected to submit a planning application in the third quarter of that year.

+On 1 January 2026, campaigners put on a firework display to mark the 50th anniversary of the opening of the leisure centre.